 2017 Fantasy Baseball: The Fielding Chronicles–San Francisco Giants

 One of the great things about sports is that you can never predict the future.
 Unfortunately, fan of the Giants are witnessing the downside of that fact.
 As of this writing, they stand in fourth place in the NL West and that is only due to the struggles of the San Diego Padres.
 Their staff ace got injured in a freak motorcycle accident.
 Hunter Pence is on the disabled list and their other starting outfielders have lost time to injury as well.
+There are many who find themselves in Pence’s position every day, and require help to get back on their feet after such an incident, whether it’s from family, a lawyer or even friends.

 More importantly, other players have been underperforming.
 These things generally happen.
 This fielding series has been more about what teams hoped would happen going in.
 We get to see where teams heads are in the offseason.
 Sometimes we can confuse failure with a failure to plan.